pestphp/docs/pest3-now-available.md

 ./vendor/bin/pest --mutate --parallel
 ```

-After running mutation testing, you will see a detailed report showing the number of mutations, how many were caught, and the mutation score.
+After running mutation testing, you will see a detailed report showing the number of mutations, how many were untested or uncovered, and the mutation score.

 <img src="/assets/mutation-testing.png" style="width: 100%;" />